 Stop your washing machine from smelling with vinegar

-Stinky washing machine?
+Washing machine in need of a clean?
 Run it empty on a hot wash with a cup of white vinegar inside.
 This will also help remove limescale and mildew, making the machine last longer and clean more efficiently.

 Descale your kettle with vinegar

-Remove limescale from your kettle by filling it with half white vinegar, half water and soaking overnight.
+Remove limescale from your quiet kettle by filling it with half white vinegar, half water and soaking overnight.
 In the morning, give it a rinse and the limescale should disappear.
 Not only will your kettle last longer, but your drinks should taste better too (assuming you've washed away the vinegar!)